AyIong/mediawiki-TGUI/README.md

 ## Uninstall

 REQUIRED: remove this line `wfLoadSkin( 'TGUI' );` from LocalSetting.php
-REQUIRED: If you set $wgDefaultSkin to 'TGUI' you must switch it to another skin you have installed
+REQUIRED: If you set $wgDefaultSkin to 'tgui' you must switch it to another skin you have installed

 MediaWiki will automatically switch users using TGUI back to the default skin